we-are-Joinup/provider-api-doc/source/includes/_introduction.md

 **;-)**

-**Welcome** to the **Joinup API**!
+**Welcome** to the **API Documentation for Joinup Providers**!

 You can use our API to request Joinups (taxis, VTCs and motorcycles) using our API endpoints.

-We have language bindings in Shell, but you can use any programming language (Python, Java, Ruby, Javascript, etc).
+We have language bindings in Shell, Python & Java, but you can use any programming language (Python, Java, Ruby, Javascript, etc).
 You can view code examples in the dark area to the right.